pauldennis2/TextQuest/JsonApiDoc.md

 * name - The monster's name. **Required**
 * health, might, defense - the monster's stats.
 Might increases the power and accuracy of physical attacks.
 Defense reduces damage and increases chance to dodge.
 Health is how much damage the monster can take before death. **Required**
 * isMiniboss - a flag indicating if the monster is a miniboss.
 Optional
 * description - A custom description for the monster (i.e. perhaps describing their manner, position in the room, etc).
+Will be displayed *instead of* the monster's name.
 Optional
 * abilities Optional Together with the behavior property, can be used to define more interesting behaviors for a monster.
 * behavior Optional